aduong58/portfolio_projects/Nexus-Sales-Analysis/README.md

 Cells conditionally formatted on revenue growth rate percentage. | Cells conditionally formatted on AOV and order count columns.

 In 2019, the initial year of sales records, Nexus generated $3.26 million in sales.
-In the following year, the company observed a significant growth in revenue, generating $8.62 million in sales for 2020, more than doubling the revenue of the previous year's sales.
+In the following year, the company observed significant growth, generating $8.62 million in sales for 2020, more than doubling the revenue of the previous year's sales.

 Analyzing the quarterly breakdown of revenue data reveals a peak in Q2 of 2020, where sales generated $2.5 million for just that quarter.
-Following this period of substantial growth, there has been a gradual decrease in revenue generated from sales. <br><br>
+Following the period of substantial growth in 2020, there is a gradual decrease in revenue generated from sales.

+This trend extends to other key metrics.
+AOV reached its highest point at $310 in Q4 2020 before gradually declining to $230 in 2022.
+Nexus received its highest number of orders in the latter half of operations, with 30.7K orders in 2021, before experiencing a steady decline in 2022.
+<br><br>

 Revenue and Order Count by Region|
 :-------------------------:|